-Ah hemorroids, everyone’s favorite “congratulations on having a baby” gift.
-Whether you got them from pushing or simply from carrying around a growing baby, you now likely have them, and possible some discomfort from them.
+Ah, hemorrhoids, everyone’s favorite “congratulations on having a baby” gift.
+Whether you got them from pushing or simply from carrying around a growing baby, you now likely have them, and possibly some discomfort from them.

-Whether you got stitches or not, your vagina has been through a lot.
-The good news is that vaginas are excellent as healing themselves.
+Whether you got stitches or not, your vulva and vagina have been through a lot.
+The good news is that vaginas are excellent at healing themselves.
 Many women find that they are feeling better by about 6 weeks (could be much sooner).

 Vaginal birth recovery kit

 - Oversized undies

 - Spray bottle

 We hope your recovery is totally uneventful.
 But just in case, here are some big things to look out for, and if you do have them, call your doctor or midwife right away (even if it’s 2 am):

 - Multiple blood clots, or a blood clot that the size of a golf ball